Modern Bees

 BlockVarietyHivesPull wt.Bloom

-We pull supers from the Wenatchee corridor at first light and get every frame cold-room within four hours.
-Warm-extraction honey is a different, lesser product — the volatile aromatics boil off the moment the frames sit above 80°F. Cold extraction keeps the cherry-blossom nose we're after.
+We pull supers from the carrot seed fields and Leavenworth mountain corridors at first light and get every frame cold-room within four hours.
+Warm-extraction honey is a different, lesser product — the volatile aromatics boil off the moment the frames sit above 80°F. Cold extraction keeps the herbal complexity of carrot seed honey that makes this pour worth doing.

 From the cold room the honey settles for 72 hours.
 We skim, never filter, which is why you'll see the faint cloudiness of pollen and fine wax particles.
 That's the point.
 The floral chemistry is in those particles.
 A honey that looks like cough syrup tastes like it too.